 It is the School’s policy to ring parents to ascertain why a child/children are not at school as soon as we are aware of the absence if we have not been informed.
 Please do speak to your child's Class Teacher or the Headteacher if there are any issues you feel the school should be aware of.

 Department for Education guidance is clear that schools are only allowed to authorise any planned term-time absence in extremely exceptional circumstances, for example a single day for a funeral of a close relative or a medical appointment.
 Term-time holidays do not qualify.

-If you do plan to take your child out of school for a pre-organised event then please complete a leave of absence request form (copies also available at reception)and make an appointment to speak to the Headteacher.
-Any decision about taking action as a result of non-attendance is made by the Local Authority Education Welfare Officer (EWO), as made clear by this extract from the FAQ section of the latest guidance:
+If you do plan to take your child out of school for a pre-organised event then please complete a leave of absence request form (copies also available from the school office).
+Any decision about taking action as a result of non-attendance is made by the Local Authority Attendance Officer (LAAO), as made clear by this extract from the FAQ section of the latest guidance:

 Can a school fine a parent for taking their child on holiday during term time?

 Yes.
 Parents have a legal duty to make sure that their child aged 5-16, if registered at a school, attends that school regularly.
 If taking an unauthorised term time holiday is grounds for issuing a penalty notice according to the local authority’s code, and if the leave of absence for holiday was not authorised by the school, either the school or the local authority may issue a penalty notice.

 Can schools decide whether parents should be prosecuted or not?